Get under someone’s skin

 So there you have it.

-When something is getting under your skin, it’s either irritating you, or you’re falling in love with it.
+When something gets under your skin, it’s either irritating you, or you’re falling in love with it.

 I’ll leave it up to you to put two and two together and determine which it is.